Nishchal-36/Terraform-Azure-WebApp-Demo/README.md

-Overview
+# Azure Web App Infrastructure with Terraform

 This repository demonstrates how to deploy an Azure web application infrastructure using modular Terraform code.
-Key components—resource group, networking, load balancer, and virtual machines—are each defined in separate modules for flexibility and clarity.

-How It Works
-Modules:

-resource-group: Creates the Azure Resource Group.

-networking: Sets up Virtual Network and Subnets.

-load-balancer: Provisions an Azure Load Balancer.

-virtual-machines: Deploys Virtual Machines connected to your VNet/LB.

-Declarative Approach:
-You define what resources you want and their basic configuration in .tf files; Terraform takes care of the how.

-Variables and Outputs:
-Each module uses variables for input and outputs for sharing key values between modules—making your infrastructure reusable and composable.

-Quickstart
-Configure Variables

-Edit terraform.tfvars or set values using environment variables for things like locations, VM sizes, and credentials.

-Initialize Terraform

-Run: terraform init

-Validate & Preview

-Run: terraform validate

-(Optional) See what will happen: terraform plan

-Deploy

-Run: terraform apply

-Security Tips
-DO NOT hardcode sensitive info (like VM passwords).

-Use variables marked as sensitive or a secret manager.

-Repo Structure
-text
-/
-│
-├── modules/
-│   ├── resource-group/
-│   ├── networking/
-│   ├── load-balancer/
-│   └── virtual-machines/
-├── main.tf
-├── variables.tf
-├── outputs.tf
-└── README.md
-Notes
-Designed for learning and customization—modify modules as needed for your scenarios!

-For production or enterprise use, review security and compliance settings, or check out [Azure Verified Modules].

-Short and focused—you can further tailor the copy above with specific explanations if you add more custom logic.
-Let me know if you want a section explained in more depth!
+Key components—Resource Group, Networking, Load Balancer, and Virtual Machines—are each defined in separate modules for flexibility and clarity.

+## How It Works

+### Modules

+- `resource-group`: Creates the Azure Resource Group.
+- `networking`: Sets up Virtual Network and Subnets.
+- `load-balancer`: Provisions an Azure Load Balancer.
+- `virtual-machines`: Deploys Virtual Machines connected to your VNet/LB.

+### Declarative Approach

+You define what resources you want and their basic configuration in `.tf` files; Terraform takes care of the how.

+### Variables and Outputs

+Each module uses:
+- Variables for input
+- Outputs for sharing key values between modules

+This makes your infrastructure reusable and composable.

+## Quickstart

+1. **Configure Variables**

+   Edit `terraform.tfvars` or set values using environment variables for:
+   - Location
+   - VM sizes
+   - Credentials

+2. **Initialize Terraform**

+terraform init

+3. **Validate & Preview**

+terraform validate terraform plan # Optional: See what will happen

+4. **Deploy**

+terraform apply

+## Security Tips

+- Do NOT hardcode sensitive info (like VM passwords).
+- Use variables marked as `sensitive` or a secret manager.

+## Repo Structure

+/ ├── modules/ │ ├── resource-group/ │ ├── networking/ │ ├── load-balancer/ │ └── virtual-machines/ ├── main.tf ├── variables.tf ├── outputs.tf └── README.md

+## Notes

+- Designed for learning and customization—modify modules as needed for your scenarios.
+- For production or enterprise use, review security and compliance settings.
+- Consider using Azure Verified Modules for hardened templates.